BGrowcott/bg-readme-generator/README.md

 ## Installation

-- git clone this repository
+- Git clone this repository
-- Navigate to the correct directory in your command line - Terminal/Bash/etc
+- Navigate to the correct directory in your command line
-- Enter: npm install inquirer & npm install chalk
+- Enter: npm install
-- node index.js
+- To start the programme enter: node index.js
+- Answer the questions!

 ## Usage

-Use this tool to create a quality readme for any project.
-The readme will include headers and a table of contents that can be used to navigate.
-Will save a lot of time setting up a layout and you won't ever leave anything out of a readme again.
+This application can be used with almost any project to create a professional README.
+The generator will create a README with a nice layout, a table of contents with anchor tags for navigation and give the user a choice of licenses to add.

 ## License

-This project is covered under the Apache License 2.0
+This project is covered under the MIT License.

 ## Contributing